 Currently, the work in our laboratory can be divided into three main research streams:

-Our first line of work examines how the default mode network (DMN) – a network of interacting brain regions linked to internal cognition – support various cognitive processes, including memory, cognitive control, self-referential thought and social cognition.
+Our first line of work examines how large-scale brain networks support various cognitive processes, including memory, cognitive control, self-referential thought and social cognition.

 Our second line of work examines financial exploitation in healthy older adults.
 In doing so, we have 3 main goals:

 1. To investigate age as a susceptibility marker of financial deception.

 2. To characterize the extent to which cognitive and socioemotional dysfunction, age-related dampening in neurophysiological reactivity, and structural and functional brain changes contribute to increased susceptibility to financial deception in heathy aging adults.